shivamkumar-2041/html-css-landing-page/README.md

 # html-css-landing-page
 This is my first Git Repository.
 <br>
-My first project(Home Page) in HTML and CSS.
+My first project(landing page) in HTML and CSS.